The University of North Carolina at Chapel Hill

 2026 Campus Hazing Prevention Survey

-The 2026 Campus Hazing Prevention Survey is open to all undergraduate, graduate, and professional students from February 23 through the end of April.
-Learn more and take the survey.
+The 2026 Campus Hazing Prevention Survey was open to all undergraduate, graduate, and professional students from February 23 through the mid-May.

 2026 Focus Groups

-Violence Prevention and Advocacy Services will coordinate a few focus groups of undergraduate, graduate, and professional students that will be facilitated by the Piazza Center team.
-These will be conducted during the spring 2026 semester.
+Violence Prevention and Advocacy Services coordinated a few focus groups of undergraduate, graduate, and professional students that were facilitated by the Piazza Center team.
+These were conducted during the spring 2026 semester.

 This website uses cookies and similar technologies to understand visitor experiences.
 By using this website, you consent to UNC-Chapel Hill’s cookie usage in accordance with their Privacy Notice.